Bullying and harassment in the workplace is unacceptable

 - Loss of self-confidence, self-esteem and sometimes even suicidal behaviour.

-In some circumstances, if you have suffered injuries or illnesses that arise out of, or in the course of, your employment because of workplace bullying you may be entitled to a range of benefits and compensation under the workers compensation scheme.
+In some circumstances, if you have suffered injuries or illnesses that arise out of, or in the course of, your employment because you have been bullied at work, you may be entitled to a range of benefits and compensation under the workers' compensation scheme.

 What is workplace harassment?

-Workplace harassment is unwanted behaviour that is likely to offend, humiliate or intimidate and which is based on an attribute such as a person's:
+Workplace harassment is unwanted behaviour that is likely to offend, humiliate or intimidate a person, and which is based on personal attributes such as:

 - Marital status